-9. Lead Responsibility for Safeguarding at Chance UK
+12. Lead Responsibility for Safeguarding at Chance UK

-The Designated Safeguarding Lead, who has the lead responsibility for safeguarding at Chance UK is Samantha Darrell (Head of Service and Operations).
+The DSL, who has the lead responsibility for safeguarding at Chance UK is Samantha Darrell (Director of Service).

-The roles and responsibilities of the designated safeguarding lead and the deputy designated safeguarding officer are:
+The roles and responsibilities of the DSL and the Deputy Designated Safeguarding Officers are:

-- To ensure that all staff, volunteers and anyone working on behalf of Chance UK are aware of what they should do and who they should go to if they are concerned that a child/young person may be subject to abuse and/or neglect - Ensure that any concerns about a child/young person are acted upon and followed up to ensure the issues are addressed - To ensure they attend relevant training courses; the designated safeguarding lead and the deputy safeguarding lead should have an appropriate level of safeguarding training to equip them to effectively undertake this role.
+- To ensure that all staff, volunteers and anyone working on behalf of Chance UK are aware of what they should do and who they should go to if they are concerned that a child/young person may be subject to abuse and/or neglect - Ensure that any concerns about a child/young person are acted upon and followed up to ensure the issues are addressed - To ensure they attend relevant training courses; the DSL and the Deputy Safeguarding Lead should have an appropriate level of safeguarding training to equip them to effectively undertake this role.

-10. Chance UK Safeguarding Procedure
+13. Chance UK Safeguarding Procedure

-Safeguarding children and families is of paramount importance at Chance UK.
-As Chance UK operated across a number of different boroughs, all members of staff will adhere to the relevant individual local safeguarding board procedures and contact numbers for each area can be found in Appendix 2
+Safeguarding children and families are of paramount importance at Chance UK.
+As Chance UK operates across a number of boroughs, all members of staff will adhere to the relevant individual local safeguarding board procedures and contact numbers for each area can be found in Appendix 3.